kumarabhiraj88/tinder-web-backend/README.md

     (add pagination to the feed api- using skip() and limit()) (db.collection.find().skip(10).limit(5)--This will skip the first 10 documents and then return the next 5 documents.)
     (const skip = (page - 1) * limit; //ie, skipping previous pages result)

+-> create api for requests received (status- interested) (to get the firstName(user details) of the senderId/receiverId-- build a connection b/w the collections) (using ref attribute in the collection eg: ref:"User"--reference to the User collection within the connectionRequestSchema collection)
+(and populate("mainCollectionField","subCollectionField1 subCollectionField2")-- to get the fieldnames)